Israel strikes Gaza Strip after rocket fire

 Israel's military said one of the rockets had been intercepted while the other three fell on empty land.

-Impoverished Gaza, home to 2.3 million Palestinians, has been under Israeli blockade since 2007 when Iran-backed Hamas seized power from the secular Fatah movement of Palestinian president Mahmoud Abbas.
+Impoverished Gaza, home to 2.3 million Palestinians, has been under Israeli blockade since 2007 when Iran-backed Hamas seized power from the secular Fatah movement of Palestinian president Mahmud Abbas.

 With Israeli-Palestinian peace negotiations moribund since 2014, the US delegation was focused on economic measures.

-Biden announced an additional US$200 million (S$280 million) for the United Nations agency for Palestinian refugees.
-Biden's predecessor, president Donald Trump, had cut funding to the agency.
+Mr Biden announced an additional US$200 million (S$280 million) for the United Nations Agency for Palestinian Refugees.
+His predecessor, Mr Donald Trump, had cut funding to the agency.

 He also announced plans to roll out infrastructure for 4G Internet across Gaza and the West Bank by the end of next year.